-A baby with the heart outside the chest wall has a high risk of other heart defects that may require surgery after birth, and this is the biggest problem for babies with ectopia cordis.
+The heart outside the chest wall has a high risk of other defects that may require surgery after birth, and this is the biggest problem for babies with ectopia cordis.
 If there are associated heart defects, the baby will probably find it hard to survive.
 If the heart is anatomically normal, doctors may attempt to introduce it inside the chest, however this is difficult because, in most cases, it will not fit correctly.
 If the chest is too small to allow the heart to be introduced, the baby will usually die.